kriipke/guii/README.md

 ## Notes

-- The iiwm build includes the patches and config from `dwm/` in this repo; iist uses `st/` with its config.
+- The repository now vendors minimal C implementations under `dwm/` and `st/`.
+They provide deterministic behaviour for packaging and testing but do not implement the full X11 feature set of upstream dwm/st.
+- Developers who want to experiment with the genuine upstream projects can replace the contents of `dwm/` and `st/` with their preferred versions and rebuild.
+The top-level `Makefile` only expects a `config.mk`, `config.def.h`, the corresponding source files, and man pages in each directory.
-- Man pages are generated from upstream `dwm.1` and `st.1` with program names adjusted.
+- Man pages are generated from the vendored `dwm/dwm.1` and `st/st.1` files with program names adjusted during installation.